My Conservation Research

 Venart, L. C., & Reuter, K. E. (2014).
 Education in Madagascar: A Guide on the State of the Educational System, Needed Reforms and Strategies for Improvement.
 University of Mauritius Research Journal, 20, 208-247.

 We summarize the findings of a systematic literature review to: (1) describe the size and scope of Madagascar's education system at different levels, (2) identify hurdles that students, teachers, and the education system face, (3) provide recommendations for development interventions/foci at different spatial and funding scales, and (4) identify gaps in knowledge.
 With aid returning due to Madagascar's 2013 presidential election, this paper serves as a guide on the state of the educational system, needed reforms, and successful strategies for improvement.
-View on ResearchGate.

 Announcing the Lemur Conservation Network: Working Together to Save Lemurs from Extinction

 Reuter, K., & Venart, L. (2014).
 Announcing the Lemur Conservation Network.
 Primate Conservation, 2014(28), 37-39.
-View on ResearchGate.